RHIT-CSSE/csse332/docs/checkpoint2.md

 # Senior: Rule 5

-In this section, we will simply add support for rule 5, which states that every `P` seconds, we will put everything into the top most queue.
-I chose a value of 10 seconds, but it is up to you to choose and justify the value you choose for your module.
+In this section, we will simply add support for rule 5, which states that every `S` seconds, we will put everything into the top most queue.
+I chose a value of 50 seconds, but it is up to you to choose and justify the value you choose for your module.

 You can implement this step either using a kernel thread or using a work queue, it is totally up to you.
 I chose to use another kernel thread in my implementation.

-Here's how things go in this step, every `P` seconds, a timer will go off and wake up a thread or add a work onto the work queue.
-Once that work executes (or the thread wakes up), it will look at all the lower priority queue in order, and move their corresponding entries in the topmost priority queue.
+Here's how things go in this step, every `S` seconds, a timer will go off and wake up a thread or add a work onto the work queue.
+Once that work executes (or the thread wakes up), it will look at all the lower priority queue in order, and move their corresponding entries to the topmost priority queue.
 That way, the next time that the scheduler runs, it will for sure run those processes that were originally in the lower priority queues.